 METHAMPHETAMINES AND MYANMAR

 The production of and use of methamphetamines in Myanmar is a big problem.
-It is often made in jungle labs.
+It is often made in jungle labs in Shan State.
 A former methamphetamine user in Yangon told the Los Angeles Times in 2012 the drug is so widespread that dealers will provide door-to-door delivery.
 While heroin is quite cheap at around $1 per injection in Myanmar, he said, methamphetamine prices have risen to upward of $12 per hit.

 Many of the pills were seized in China (102.2 million), followed by Thailand (95.3 million) and Myanmar (18.2 million), the UNODC report said.
 In Thailand, the haul was nearly double the amount seized in 2011 and the second-largest ever recorded.
 "Methamphetamine remains the top illicit drug threat in East and Southeast Asia," said the report, covering a region that includes China and South Korea to Southeast Asia and Australia.
 "Seizures of methamphetamine in both pill and crystalline forms reached record highs there in 2012."
 The 11.6 tons of crystal meth seized across the region was the highest in a decade and a 12 percent increase from the year before.
 It included record hauls in Indonesia, Thailand, Singapore, Cambodia and Brunei.